 Snowpiercer has been successful by being a massive hit!
 The second season has created a lot of hype among the viewers.
 The show kicked off right after the point, where its first part got concluded.
 And, by involving Sean Bean as Mr. Wilford, along with the other set of casts, the show has heightened its admirers.
 However, it has been confirmed that the third part of Snowpiercer will be out soon!
 The casting for the upcoming season has already begun.

-The first part of Snowpiercer aimed on an uprising on the train that was portrayed by Daveed Digg aka Layton.
+The first part of Snowpiercer aimed at an uprising on the train that was portrayed by Daveed Digg aka Layton.
 However, this time it seems like all-out war could be on the cards – at least if the first few episodes are anything to go by.

-Here's the official synopsis: "In season two, an entirely new power struggle emerges, causing a dangerous rift as people are divided between their loyalty to Layton and to Mr Wilford, who has a new train, new technology and a game plan that keeps everyone guessing.
+Here's the official synopsis: "In season two, an entirely new power struggle emerges, causing a dangerous rift as people are divided between their loyalty to Layton and to Mr. Wilford, who has a new train, new technology, and a game plan that keeps everyone guessing.